Dr. Mark is a veterinarian. He has been working with dogs for more than 40 years.

 When small bits of food are wedged between the teeth, bacteria proliferate, plaque forms, and eventually it develops into calculus (tartar).
 The calculus irritates the gum and causes irritation, which leads to gingivitis.
 When the gums are swollen, the calculus can build up under the gingiva, and the bacteria proliferate even more in those pockets.

-Your tiny friend has periodontal disease at that point and if not taken care of will develop bone loss and build up nasty pockets of pus under the gum line.
+Your tiny friend has periodontal disease at that point.
+If it is not taken care of, they will develop bone loss and build up nasty pockets of pus under the gum line.

 She will start to stink, too.

 Brushing your dog's teeth is one of the most effective ways to remove plaque buildup.
 You can dry brush or purchase some of the flavored toothpastes specially made for dogs—do not use human toothpaste as it is not meant to be swallowed and will upset her stomach.
 There are dog toothbrushes that fit on the tip of your finger, or you can use a gauze square.

 It is not so important what you use; it is important how often you do the brushing.

 If you notice that your puppy has her puppy canine teeth as well as the adults, be sure to take her in and have them removed when she is under anesthesia, maybe to be spayed or neutered.
 Small dogs sometimes do not lose these puppy teeth, and the food and bacteria will be even worse in the space between the puppy canine and the adult canine.